Installing Cilium

 operator: Exists

-# Tolerate TKE taints to avoid circular dependencies during initial installation
+# Tolerate TKE's taints to avoid circular dependencies during first installation

 - key: "tke.cloud.tencent.com/uninitialized"